Home Search Gallery How-To Books Links Workshops About Contact

 Tomorrow top

-Nikon won't likely be making any DX pro cameras ever again, however any FX camera is most likely going to be on the top of Nikon's product line, and very expensive, for years to come.
+Nikon won't likely be making any DX pro cameras ever again, however every FX camera is going to be on the top of Nikon's product line, and very expensive, for many years to come.

 FX sensors are still very expensive precisely because they are FX.
 Electronics have gotten cheaper every week for the past 50 years because circuits are continually made smaller, which makes them cheaper.
 In 1985, one-micron technology was state of the art, and today, 45 nanometers is state of the art.
 Smaller geometries let us make smaller chips, which are faster and cheaper.
 An FX sensor is still a huge chunk of silicon wafer, which is still, and will continue to be, very expensive.